raehasandalwala/Enhancements-to-proxyMITY/README.rst

 .. image::
    https://raw.github.com/raehasandalwala/Enhancements-to-proxyMITY/master/images/2.jpg

-• The lectures will be played automatically from SDCard/pendrive.

-• From the above list of videos the user can select any one of them and this will be displayed as shown in the figure below
+• From the above list of videos the user can select any one of them.
-  Figure(4.8)

 • If u click on the right arrow then it displays structure of the video and transcripts.